More Songs About Buildings and Food: Release

 More Songs About Buildings and Food was released on July 14, 1978.
 It peaked at number 29 on the Billboard magazine's Pop Albums chart.
-The album's sole single, a cover of the Al Green hit "Take Me to the River", peaked at number 26 on the pop singles chart in 1979.
-The single pushed the album to gold record status.
+The album's sole single, a cover of Al Green's "Take Me to the River", peaked at No. 26 on the pop singles chart in 1979, pushing the album to gold status.

 Warner Music Group re-released and remastered the album in 2005, on its Warner Bros., Sire and Rhino Records labels in DualDisc format, with four bonus tracks on the CD side—"Stay Hungry" (1977 version), alternate versions of "I'm Not in Love" and "The Big Country", and the 'Country Angel' version of "Thank You for Sending Me an Angel".
 The DVD-Audio side includes both stereo and 5.1 surround high resolution (96 kHz/24bit) mixes, as well as a Dolby Digital version and videos of the band performing "Found a Job" and "Warning Sign".
 In Europe, it was released as a CD+DVDA two-disc set rather than a single DualDisc.
 The reissue was produced by Andy Zax with Talking Heads.
 On July 25, 2025, a 3CD deluxe edition was released.

-Reception
+Critical reception

-Writing for Christgau's Record Guide: Rock Albums of the Seventies (1981), critic Robert Christgau said "Here the Heads become a quintet in an ideal producer-artist collaboration—Eno contributes/interferes just enough...
+Writing for Christgau's Record Guide: Rock Albums of the Seventies (1981), critic Robert Christgau said: "Here the Heads become a quintet in an ideal producer-artist collaboration—Eno contributes/interferes just enough...
 Every one of these eleven songs is a positive pleasure, and on every one the tension between Byrne's compulsive flights and the sinuous rock bottom of the music is the focus".

 More Songs About Buildings and Food was ranked at number four among the top "Albums of the Year" for 1978 by NME, with "Take Me to the River" ranked at number 16 among the year's top tracks.
 In 2003, the album was ranked number 382 on Rolling Stones list of the 500 greatest albums of all time, 383 in 2012, and 364 in 2020.
 It was ranked number 57 on Rolling Stones list of the greatest albums of 1967–1987.

 It was ranked the 45th best album of the 1970s by Pitchfork in 2006.
-Reviewing the album for Pitchfork, Nick Sylvester said: "More Songs About Buildings and Food transformed the Talking Heads from a quirky CBGB spectacle to a quirky near-unanimously regarded 'it' band."
+Reviewing the album for Pitchfork, Nick Sylvester reflected that it "transformed the Talking Heads from a quirky CBGB spectacle to a quirky near-unanimously regarded 'it' band."